Lessons Learned from 3 Successful Co-Branding Partnerships

 - Finding the Third Place.
 The storytelling message can’t come from the brand or the retailer.
 Instead, it has to come from a third place that unites both parties and feels authentic to both of them.
 The consumer shouldn’t be able to tell where the idea originated; instead, the consumer should be equally sold on both entities.

 John Deere and Retailers

 The retailers that work with John Deere aren’t just stores—they’re true partners that share a mission with John Deere.

-These ads for John Deere retailers feature both the John Deere logo and the retailer’s logo at equal size.
+This ad for John Deere retailers features both the John Deere logo and the retailer’s logo at equal size.
 To further cement the relationship, the retailer’s logo appears in John Deere colors.
 Additionally, the marketing tagline used in promo materials applies to both the retailer and John Deere, emphasizing the relationship while also bringing the retailer up to John Deere’s level.
 And while audio and video materials speak of John Deere products, they do so with a voiceover from the retailer, showing that the retailer fully backs John Deere’s offerings.

 Some marketers are reluctant to truly be an equal partner in a co-branding relationship out of fear that their brand will lose its identity.
 Not all retailers and dealers have to go all-in and assume the same colors as a brand, but there are many ways where the art and science of co-branding comes into play.

 - Sharing Brand Equity.
 As mentioned, the sharing of logo branding and taglines isn’t always feasible for a co-branding partnership.
 But it does help consumers come away from the co-branded message with a synonymous impression of both brands.
 If the story told was positive and relatable, both brand and retailer benefit from the association.